markelovdn/router/README.md

-# router - whith autolload routes
+# Router - whith autolload routes

-# install
+# Install
 This router does not require special installation, just copy all files to the root folder of your site.

-#description
+# Description
 1. The main class of this router, is described in the file vendor/core/Router.php
 2. The file RouterAutoload describes methods for automatically loading all site routes in controller/method format
 3. All requests from the address bar, are redirected to the public folder on the index.php